newbby123/BiciCLI/README.md

 ```

 # Template
-The most important part of Scion is `template`.
+The most important part of Bici-CLI is `template`.
 All templates' infomation were list in the `templates.json`.
 A template means a project sample, which has a simple or complex file structure.

 You can create your own templates repository, and push your templates in different branches.
-All you need to do then is to add the templates into Scion's `templates.json`.
+All you need to do then is to add the templates into Bici-CLI's `templates.json`.

 # License
 MIT.